mumoshu/crossover/README.md

 # envoy-xds-configmap-loader

-The minimal and sufficient init/sidecar container to turn Kubernetes configmaps into a xDS server.
-No gRPC/REST server to maintain.
+The minimal and sufficient init/sidecar container to serve xDS files from Kubernetes configmaps in near real-time.

+Features:

+- **Minimal dependencies**: No dependencies other than Go standard library
+- **Gradual migration path**: Start with vanilla Envoy with static config.
+Then turn on dynamic config with envoy-xds-configmap-loader.
-Distribute xDS data via Envoy's official local file config-source but via configmaps.
+- **Easy to maintain**: No gRPC/REST server to maintain.
+Distribute xDS data via Envoy's `local file` config-source.
+- **Completeness**: Access to every feature Envoy provides. `envoy-xds-configmap-loader` makes no leaky abstraction on top.

 ## Features

-### Zero dependencies
+### Minimal dependencies

 No dependencies other than Go standard library.
 No need for kubectl or client-go as we rely on the stable v1 configmaps only.

-### Easy to start
+### Gradual migration path / Easy to start

 Edit your static envoy configuration to load xDS from local files.
 Update local files via configmaps by adding `envoy-xds-configmap-loader` as an init container and a sidecar container of your Envoy pod.
 That's all you need really!

-## Simplicity
+### Easy to maintain / Simple to understand

 No gRPC, REST server or serious K8s controller to maintain and debug!

 It's just a simple golang program to HTTP get configmaps, write their contents as local files, and swapping symlinks.

+### Feature Complete

+Access to every feature Envoy provides. `envoy-xds-configmap-loader` makes no leaky abstraction on top of Envoy.

 ## Use-cases

+- Ingress Gateway
+- Canary Releases
+- In-Cluster Router/Load-Balancer

+### Ingress Gateway

-- Turn [stable/envoy](https://github.com/helm/charts/tree/master/stable/envoy) chart into a dynamically configurable API Gateway, Ingress Gateway or Front Proxy
+Turn [stable/envoy](https://github.com/helm/charts/tree/master/stable/envoy) chart into a dynamically configurable API Gateway, Ingress Gateway or Front Proxy

+### Canary Releases

-- Do weighted load-balancing and canary deployments with zero Envoy restart, redeployment and CRD.
+Do weighted load-balancing and canary deployments with zero Envoy restart, redeployment and CRD.
 [Just distributed configmap contents as RDS files!](https://www.envoyproxy.io/learn/incremental-deploys#weighted-load-balancing).

+### In-Cluster Router/Load-Balancer

+Wanna add retries, circuit-breakers, tracing, metrics to your traffic?
+Deploy Envoy paired with `envoy-xds-configmap-loader` in front of your apps.
+No need for service meshes from day 1.

 ## What's this?